squirrels-analytics/squirrels-analytics.github.io/versioned_docs/version-0.2.x/references/python/parameters/Parameter.md

 ### Create

-Creates the configurations for a widget parameter by providing a list of the parameter option objects, and adds it to an abstract pool of parameter configurations.
+Creates the configurations for a widget parameter by providing a list of the parameter option objects, and adds it to a pool of parameter configurations that datasets can pick from.

 **Required Arguments:**